 |Lone Worker Personal Safety: The Basics||1|

 |Reporting and Recording Incidents||6|

-Online assessment for this course is carried out by a series of multiple choice questions.
+Online assessment for this Health and Safety of lone workers course is carried out by a series of multiple choice questions.
 Candidates must answer 70% of the questions correctly to pass each module.
 We advise you to complete each module and answer the question before moving on to the next module.
 This provides a better learning experience because you will need to have knowledge from earlier modules to understand some of the material in the later modules.
 For those who complete the course successfully, a PDF certificate of the award is sent directly to your inbox.
 Hard copies of the award are available on request.
 The course takes 45 minutes of training to complete.
 This is course content only and does not cover the time it takes to answer questions.